h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Sparkling Water can be executed inside the Kubernetes cluster.
 Sparkling Water supports Kubernetes since Spark version 2.4.

-Before you start, please make check the following:
+Before we start, please make check the following:

-1. Please make yourself familiar with how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.
+1. Please make sure we are familiar with how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.

-2. Ensure that you have working Kubernetes Cluster and ``kubectl`` installed
+2. Ensure that we have a working Kubernetes Cluster and ``kubectl`` installed

-3. Ensure you have ``SPARK_HOME`` set up to home of your Spark distribution of version SUBST_SPARK_VERSION
+3. Ensure we have ``SPARK_HOME`` set up to home of our Spark distribution of version SUBST_SPARK_VERSION

 4. Run ``kubectl cluster-info`` to obtain Kubernetes master URL.

-5. Have internet connection so kubernetes can download Sparkling Water docker images
+5. Have internet connection so Kubernetes can download Sparkling Water docker images

-6. If you have non-default network policies applied to the namespace where Sparkling Water is supposed to run, make sure that the following ports are exposed: all Spark ports and ports 54321 and 54322 as these are also necessary by H2O to be able to communicate.
+6. If we have some non-default network policies applied to the namespace where Sparkling Water is supposed to run, make sure that the following ports are exposed: all Spark ports and ports 54321 and 54322 as these are also necessary by H2O to be able to communicate.

-The examples bellow are using the default Kubernetes namespace which we enable for Spark as:
+The examples below are using the default Kubernetes namespace which we enable for Spark as:

 .. code:: bash

     kubectl create clusterrolebinding default --clusterrole=edit --serviceaccount=default:default --namespace=default

-You can also use different namespace setup for Spark.
-In that case please don't forget to pass ``--conf spark.kubernetes.authenticate.driver.serviceAccountName=serviceName`` to your Spark commands.
+We can also use different namespace setup for Spark.
+In that case please don't forget to pass ``--conf spark.kubernetes.authenticate.driver.serviceAccountName=serviceName`` to our Spark commands.

 Internal Backend
 ~~~~~~~~~~~~~~~~

-In internal backend of Sparkling Water, we need to pas the option ``spark.scheduler.minRegisteredResourcesRatio=1``
+In the internal backend of Sparkling Water, we need to pass the option ``spark.scheduler.minRegisteredResourcesRatio=1``
-to your Spark job invocation.
+to our Spark job invocation.
 This ensures that Spark waits for all resources and therefore Sparkling Water will
 start H2O on all requested executors.

 Dynamic allocation must be disabled in Spark.